Stress Education And Reservation

 d] Lack of adequate incentive to the students in the form of creativity, production, and learning, service to the family and service to the nation, takes away the motivation required for building up cognitive domain

-e] Lack of conviction essential to the growth of cognitive domain in the teachers and students because of outdated practices and demonstration classes, lack of interdisciplinary dialogue and in general the irrelevance of education to the realities of day to day life in as much as almost predictable consecutive unemployment at the end!
-The lack of conviction could be partly due to lack of participation by teachers in decision-making, policy-making, development of curricula, syllabi, etc.
+e] Lack of conviction essential to the growth of cognitive domain in the teachers and students because of outdated practices and demonstration classes, Lack of interdisciplinary dialogue and in general the irrelevance of education to the realities of day to day life in as much as almost predictable consecutive unemployment at the end!
+The Lack of conviction could be partly due to the Lack of participation by teachers in decision-making, policy-making, curricula development, syllabi, etc.

-h] Competitions where the manipulative skills, callousness, selfishness are given more respect destroy the enthusiasm of growing in the cognitive domain
+h] Competitions where manipulative skills, callousness, and selfishness are given more respect destroy the enthusiasm for growing in the cognitive domain

-i] Information explosion affecting cognitive domain by either causing the enormous and unnecessary burden on memory or inferiority complex
+i] Information explosion affects the cognitive domain by either causing an enormous and unnecessary burden on memory or an inferiority complex

-j] Pressure of interviews causing constant tension and sense of inadequacy, right from the tender age,
+j] Pressure of interviews causing constant tension and a sense of inadequacy right from a tender age,

 l] Irrelevant and unnecessary information loading in lectures in the form of a monologue, leading to suppression of the spontaneity, originality, interest, and enthusiasm so much required in cognitive development amongst the students,